Ceramic & Porcelain Tile

 - Tiles are produced in many different sizes such as 30x60, 50x50, and 60x120.
 In this sense, you should choose products that are suitable for the width of the area to be applied.
 For example; In small spaces, large tiles can make the space even smaller.

 - If the ceramics are installed with tile adhesive, the lifespan of the tiles will be extended.

 - If you want to make a jointless, more adjacent application on your ceramics, you can choose rectified ceramics.

 - Don't forget to place your order extra 10% as an overage.
-Because during the instalation, some tiles might need to cut at corners .
+Because during the installation, some tiles might need to be cut at corners.

 - In order for you to feel happy in every use, you should choose ceramic models that reflect you and are compatible with your decoration.

-- Ceramic& Porcelain Tiles usage areas; It is suitable for many different places such as home, terrace, bathroom, kitchen, entrance, balcony, restaurant, school, cafe, store, hospital, workplace, warehouse and so on.
+- Ceramic& Porcelain Tiles usage areas; It is suitable for many different places such as homes, terraces, bathrooms, kitchens, entrances, balconies, restaurants, schools, cafes, stores, hospitals, workplaces, warehouses, and so on.

 Rectified and Non-Rectified Ceramics

-Rectified tiles means its edges have been corrected.
+Rectified tiles mean their edges have been corrected.
 Rectifying, in other words, is the removal of curvilinear surfaces on the edges of ceramics.
-There may be height differences between the joints in ceramic coatings, therefore the joint edges of the rectified ceramics are cut again, so that the edge joints of the ceramic are almost indistinct.
+There may be height differences between the joints in ceramic coatings, therefore the joint edges of the rectified ceramics are cut again so that the edge joints of the ceramic are almost indistinct.
 In non-rectified tiles, corner joints are defined and joint gaps are generally more than 2mm.